yosuanicolaus/backchess/README.md

 }
 ```

+## Tech Stack

+- Node JS
+- Express
+- Mongoose
+- MongoDB
+- Socket io

 ## Installation

-To use Backchess, simply visit the website and start interacting with the API.
+To use Backchess, simply start interacting with the API with a GET/POST requests.
 No installation is necessary.

 ## Usage